 Sofya Aptekar is an Assistant Professor of Sociology and Core Faculty in the Critical Ethnic and Community Studies Program (formerly Transnational, Cultural, and Community Studies) at the University of Massachusetts Boston.
 She is the author of The Road to Citizenship: What Naturalization Means for Immigrants and the United States.
 Sofya researches and writes about the immigration system, urban diversity, and workforce inequities.
 She is a proud union member and organizer.

-At UMass Boston, Sofya teaches undergraduate courses, such as Introduction to Sociology and Race and Ethnic Relations, and graduate courses, such as Classical Social Theory, Research Methods, and Globalization and Population Movements.
-Prior to her current position, Sofya worked as a Research Fellow at the Max Planck Institute for the Study of Religious and Ethnic Diversity, and a Postdoctoral Research Associate at the Office of Population Research at Princeton University.
+At UMass Boston, Sofya teaches undergraduate and graduate courses.
+Prior to her current position, she worked as a Research Fellow at the Max Planck Institute for the Study of Religious and Ethnic Diversity, and a Postdoctoral Research Associate at the Office of Population Research at Princeton University.
 She has taught undergraduate courses at Rutgers University, Queens College, Brooklyn College, and Hunter College.